nationalarchives/front-end-development-guide/development-guide.md

 * the book [Adaptive Web Design](https://adaptivewebdesign.info/2nd-edition/) by Aaron Gustafson
 * the talk [Inclusive forms](https://obyford.com/posts/inclusive-forms/) by Ollie Byford

+### Practical application of progressive enhancement at TNA

+The practical application of progressive enhancement is mapped out [here](Front%20end%20design%20and%20build%20process.pdf).
+Essentially there are three distinct stages an interface must progress through to be considered done.
+This can be summarised as all user journeys being met with reliance upon only HTML and HTTP.
+Once this is in place we apply design, layout and other enhancements as non-breaking changes to the underlying journey.

 ## Frontend libraries and frameworks we use

 ![jQuery logo](/images/jquery-logo.jpg "jQuery logo") ![React logo](/images/react-logo.jpg "React logo") ![Sass logo](/images/sass-logo.jpg "Sass logo") ![D3 logo](/images/d3-logo.jpg "Sass logo")